 Cindy Niad Hannah, Esq. is President and Chief Executive Officer of ATD Mediation.
 She has mediated over 7,500 lawsuits and pre-suit disputes.
 Her ADR and arbitration practice largely consists of complex commercial cases, personal injury, wrongful death, premises and auto liability claims, employment discrimination, ADA and wage/hour disputes.
 She also concentrates on admiralty and Jones Act cases, banking and collection matters, insurance coverage issues, construction delay and defect, windstorm and property damage claims, and medical malpractice, healthcare and nursing home cases and elder law cases.
 The secret to Cindy’s success is applying a proactive approach to the resolution process.

 In 2015 Cindy was profiled by Fortune Magazine for being selected as one of the Leading Women Lawyers by Martindale Hubbell and ALM Media.
 Cindy is a member of the Florida Academy of Professional Mediators, where she previously served as member of its Board of Directors.
-Cindy was honored to be voted by the Daily Business Review as one of the top three South Florida Mediators in 2013, 2014, 2015 and came in first place in 2016.
+Cindy was honored to be voted by the Daily Business Review as one of the top three South Florida Mediators in 2013, 2014, 2015 and came in first place in 2016 and 2017.
 Cindy’s alternative dispute resolution practice is not limited to Florida.
 She has traveled nationally and internationally to as far away as Romania, in Eastern Europe and to Puerto Rico to mediate lawsuits.

 Cindy’s Florida legal career began in 1984 as an associate in the commercial litigation department of the now defunct Ruden, Barnett, McClosky, Smith, Schuster & Russell law firm, where she handled complex commercial cases and class action disputes.
 From private practice, Cindy became Vice President and Legal Counsel for Southeast Bank, N.A and Southeast Mortgage Company where she was responsible for litigation.
 After Southeast’s demise, she became Senior Counsel for Barnett Banks, Inc. and later, as Senior Legal Counsel, created the Legal Department for Eastern Financial Federal Credit Union.
 After 10 years as a mediator with Florida Mediation Group, Inc., Cindy founded Agree to Disagree Mediation to better serve attorneys and parties seeking experienced mediators in South Florida.